TrigenSoftware/Localer/README.md

 # Global usage

 ```
-localer [...glob patterns to js source] [--html to generate html] [--summary to show list of added and unused locales] [--compare [...glob patterns to json] to show difference] [--exclude [...glob patterns to json] to exclude locales]
+localer [...glob patterns to js source] [--strings to show code frames only for strings] [--html to generate html] [--summary to show list of added and unused locales] [--compare [...glob patterns to json] to show difference] [--exclude [...glob patterns to json] to exclude locales]
 ```

 # Examples